PhuongNQK/Tools-and-Tutorials/technology-quadrants.md

 > able in your organization.
 > **Trial**: This technology is ready for a full-on pilot project in your organization.
 > **Adopt**: You should be using the technology today
+>
+> ...
+> You may want to build a more formalized radar using a presentation tool or the
+> [ThoughtWorks visualizer](https://www.thoughtworks.com/radar/how-to-byor).
+If you prefer, you can always make your own internal version by cloning or forking the [visualization tool repository](https://github.com/thoughtworks/build-your-own-radar).

 # Quadrand 1: Techniques

 # Quadrand 2: Tools

-# Quadrand 3: Languages
+# Quadrand 3: Languages & Frameworks
-> & Frameworks

 # Quadrand 4: Platforms